 My answer was straightforward: (This will help for fresher as well as working professionals who want to switch the current job)

 First basic thing – Testing Concepts: One needs to be very good at this especially the Manual Testing methodologies.
 But only knowing different testing concepts is half work done.
 The next – most important thing is to know which type/technique/concept of testing can be applied at what stage of SDLC.

 “What should I test and when?” is very important.
-There might be some concepts, which are not applicable to what we, professional test in our company, but it's always better to have an idea of all testing practices.
+There might be some concepts, which do not apply to what we, professionals test in our company, but it’s always better to have an idea of all testing practices.